SasidharReddyV/YOLO_v5/README.md

 # custom_data.yaml
-download the custom_data.yaml from the repo and edit the path to the train, validation and test(optional) datasets. edit the number of classes present in the dataset to segmentd and name the classes in names list. upload this custom_data.yaml in the data sub-folder in YOLO folder.
+download the custom_data.yaml from the repo and edit the path to the train, validation and test(optional) datasets. edit the number of classes present in the dataset to segment and name the classes in names list. upload this custom_data.yaml in the data sub-folder in YOLO folder.